zeusta/Docs/extensions/Guide By Roles/E-commerce Manager/Magento 1.md

 5. Enter a Weight

 6,7.
 Set a period of time when a Gift Card is new

-8. Select **Active** to enable the New Gift Card.
+8.Select **Active** to enable the New Gift Card.

 9. Enter an **URL Key**